Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

 # BigResultHandler - Architecture

 ## Overview
-The BigResultHandler is a component that manages unlimited-size results by coordinating header and payload data received through separate RabbitMQ queues, ensuring complete result assembly before notification.
+The BigResultHandler system manages unlimited-size results by coordinating header and payload data received through separate RabbitMQ queues, ensuring complete result assembly before notification.

-The component operates as a state machine with two states to enable recovery from crashes and continuation of processing from the last known state.
+### Component Structure

+**ResultService**: Top-level service that manages the overall system
+- Uses IOC Container (e.g., Autofac) for dependency injection
+- Registers shared dependencies: Queues, Azure Storage, KV Store (Azure Table Storage)
+- Creates ResultManager instances for processing

+**ResultManager**: Orchestrates transaction processing
+- Created by ResultService via IOC Container with injected dependencies
+- Instantiates a StateMachine for each specific TransactionID
+- Calls `stateMachine.Run()` to begin processing
+- Each transaction gets its own StateMachine instance

+**StateMachine**: Per-transaction state coordinator
+- Instantiated specifically for a single TransactionID
+- Contains state handlers for the two states
+- Maintains current state (initially State 1: Awaiting Results)
+- Runs continuously, awaiting all messages for its transaction
+- Enables recovery from crashes by persisting and restoring state

 **Note on Terminology:** Throughout this document, "KV Store" refers to **Azure Table Storage**, a NoSQL key-value store that organizes data using PartitionKey (TransactionID) and RowKey (composite key of SeriesType and Ordinal).
 This allows efficient querying of all entries within a transaction namespace.